Kyrgyzstan: Tourism

-One of the most popular tourist destination points in Kyrgyzstan is the lake Issyk-Kul.
+One of the most popular tourist destination points is Issyk-Kul.
 Numerous hotels, resorts and boarding houses are located along its northern shore.
-The most popular beach zones are in the city of Cholpon-Ata and the settlements nearby, such as Kara-Oi (Dolinka), Bosteri and Korumdy.
-The number of tourists visiting the lake was more than a million a year in 2006 and 2007.
-However, due to the economic and political instability in the region, the number has declined in recent years.
+The most popular beach zones are in Cholpon-Ata and the settlements nearby, such as Kara-Oi (Dolinka), Bosteri and Korumdy.
+Tourists numbered 3,658,500 in 2024.

 Science and technology

 The headquarters of the Kyrgyz Academy of Sciences is located in Bishkek, where several research institutes are located.
-Kyrgyz researchers are developing useful technologies based on natural products, such as heavy metal remediation for purifying waste water.
+Researchers are developing useful technologies based on natural products, such as heavy metal remediation for purifying waste water.
 Kyrgyzstan was ranked 96th in the Global Innovation Index in 2025.